weis-victor/naming-conventions/FOS-Naming-Conventions.md

 When an administrator is used to working in literals, they will sometimes try to circumvent the object-oriented nature of FortiOS by naming their objects by their literal value.
 Imagine an IP address object whose value is 192.168.1.0/24.
 If you name this object `192.168.1.0_24`, then you've added no semantic value to the object, which does nothing to aid in human-readability.
 Instead, if you name that object `users_subnet`, now administrators know that this subnet is where users reside.
 Some administrators will claim that they want to "see" the actual IP address value of their objects, but every object in the FortiOS GUI can be hovered over to display its content, which will show the IP address.
 Furthermore, the various search functions within the FortiOS GUI allow you to search by both object names and object values, so it is easy to find objects when you know their values rather than their names.

 Objects are also much more flexible and dynamic.
 For example: If an administrator could choose to use literal values for an IP address that is used in a static route, a firewall policy, and an IPsec Security Association (aka "Phase-2 Selector"), any changes to that IP address would have to be done in three places.
-But if the an object is used instead of a literals, the administrator would only need to change the IP address value of that object, and the change will be reflected everywhere else that that object is used in the configuration.
+But if the an object is used instead of a literal, the administrator would only need to change the IP address value of that object, and the change will be reflected everywhere else that that object is used in the configuration.

 There are a few places where FortiOS allows administrators to choose between literals vs objects.
 These include static routes and IPsec Security Association (aka "Phase-2 Selector").
 Use of literals here should be avoided, for the above stated reasons.